arineng/jcrvalidator/README.md

   * Updates to track the latest release candidate of -07
   * Updated docs, tests, and build
 * 0.6.2 - Update of repetition syntax going into -07
+* 0.6.3 - XOR experimentation which was never merged
+* 0.6.4 - Version that matches -07 of the draft specification

 The current version of the JCR specification can be found [here](https://raw.githubusercontent.com/arineng/jcr/07/draft-newton-json-content-rules.txt)